getredash/website/website/_kb/user-guide/dashboards/favorites-tagging.md

 # -----------------------------
 # *********** NOTE ************
 # -----------------------------
-# This page is duplicated in the
+# This page is duplicated from
-# dashboards category.
+# the querying category.
 Jekyll
 # has no convenient way to link
 # it twice in the user guide.
 # Changes to either file should
 # be pasted into the file that
 # shares the same name in the
-# dashboards directory.
+# querying directory.
 ---

 Redash users write a lot of queries and dashboards!
 Favorites and Tagging are here to make finding them easy as your collection of queries and dashboards grows from a few hundred to a few thousand.